clemsos/writings/_quora/2018-11-08-Could-Italy-be-right-and-Europe-wrong-about-austerity.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Could Italy be right and Europe wrong about austerity? - Quora
+    Could Italy be right and Europe wrong about austerity? - Quora
 ---